Drup/drup.github.io/_drafts/difflists.md

   | Cons : 'a * ex_list -> ex_list (** 'a is hidden! *)
 {% endhighlight %}

-But if you try to write the `get` function that returns the first element (in an option):
+But if we try to write the `get` function that returns the first element (in an option):
 {% highlight ocaml %}
 let get = function
   | Nil -> None